 - Polyester or blends, like microfibre.
 Man-made fibres can be manufactured to be super thin so their thread counts can be in the thousands.
 For microfibre sheets, they're measured in weight (grams per square metre).

 - Linen or silk.
 You can't compare linen or silk fibres to cotton.
 Linen is thick so the thread count is low.
 Silk is so thin it's normally measured by weight.

 - Flannel and knit fabrics.
 Although they might be made from cotton, you won't typically see thread counts associated with flannel and knit.
 That's because flannel sheets are sold by weight and jersey knit sheets are constructed completely differently to woven sheets.

 What's the best thread count for sheets?

 If after all this you're still keen to check out thread count, our research suggests that the best thread count for sheets is around 400 for 100% single-ply cotton.

 A high thread count doesn't mean a high quality sheet.
-To help you choose the best bed sheets for you, you're better off considering the material (natural tends to be better than synthetic) and weave.
+To help you choose the best bed sheets for you, you're better off considering the material (natural tends to be better than synthetic), weave, how the sheets wash.
 The best way to do this?
 Give your potential new sheets a quick feel.
-If you're buying online, read reviews, like our hands-on Bed Threads one, to understand how soft they are.
+If you're buying online, read reviews, like our hands-on Bed Threads review, to understand how soft they are.